ProductPricing

 Ask them why.

-Implementing pause & cancel reasons can help you gather invaluable data about why your subscription isn’t resonating with people.
+Implementing pause & cancel reasons can help you gather invaluable data and metrics about why your subscription isn’t resonating with people.
 Maybe your pricing is off, or perhaps you aren’t clearly promoting your subscription flexibility.

 Not only will these surveys give you guidance regarding which optimizations you can make, but they also enable you to provide key retention actions in response to each of the different reasons someone may be leaving.